Holocaust and Genocide Studies

 Aimed at an original research or creative project in Holocaust and/or Genocide Studies.
 Under the guidance of a faculty sponsor and committee, student will develop, research, and publicly present an individualized project on a topic jointly selected with the sponsor.
 Prerequisites: Senior standing; IHHGS 252/IHHIST 252, IIHGS 255, HGS 495; both overall and subject area GPA of 3.5 or above; approval by faculty in HGS Department.

 Students will investigate both secondary and primary source material to provide an in-depth analysis of one or more key issues related to the Holocaust and select cases of genocide.
 They will demonstrate the ability to think critically, and write and speak effectively.
 May be repeated for credit as topics change.
-Prerequisites: 12 or more credits in HGS, IHHGS, or IIHGS that must include IHHGS 252 and IIHGS 255, or permission of instructor.
+Prerequisites: Junior or senior status as HGS major or minor.
+12 or more credits in HGS, IHHGS, or IIHGS that must include IHHGS 252 and IIHGS 255, or permission of instructor.
 Fall.

 Focus is on a student researching, organizing, and writing about a Holocaust or genocide-based topic in cooperation with the Cohen Center for Holocaust and Genocide Studies or some other society, resource center, museum, or foundation dedicated to Holocaust and/or genocide studies.
 May be repeated for a total of 8 credits.
 Prerequisites: IHHGS 252/IHHIST 252 or IIHGS 255, and permission of instructor.
 Occasionally.

 In-depth study of a topic or problem selected and pursued in consultation with a faculty member.
 Design will be at the faculty member's discretion.
 May be repeated for a total of 8 credits.
 Prerequisites: IHHGS 252/IHHIST 252 or IIHGS 255 and one 300-level or higher HGS course, and permission of instructor.
 Occasionally.